 - Deficient Exercise Condition: Playing without warming up or not having strength training certainly increases the risk of such injuries.

-Now, let us see how we can prevent the most common injuries caused by tennis.
+Now, let us see how we can prevent the most common tennis injuries.

-- Symptoms are pain or burning in the outer part of the elbow.
+- Pain or burning in the outer part of the elbow.

 - Decreased grip strength.